Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_number()

 Strip non-numbery bits and return a proper float.
-Will convert a value like `50¢` to `.5`.
+This will also convert a value like `50¢` to `.5`.

 #### Arguments